Common Coronavirus Outbreak Questions Answered

 - Asymptomatic: Thus far people are thought to be contagious when they are the sickest (most symptomatic).
 It is possible to spread before symptoms occur.
 There have been reports of this occurring with the coronavirus, but it is not the main way the virus is spread.

-- Infected Surfaces and Objects: A person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose and eyes.
-This is not the main way the virus is spread, according to the CDC.
+- Infected Surfaces and Objects: A person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose and eyes, though this is not the main way the virus is spread, according to the CDC.

 - Community Spread: People have been infected with the virus in the area, including people who are not sure how or where they became infected.